How to Safely Choose OTC Medicines

 of these medicines would result in an overdose.

-If, for example, you take a prescription drug that contains acetaminophen, and then
+If, for instance, you take a prescription medicine that contains acetaminophen, and

 Always read and follow the directions on OTC medicines.
-When in doubt, ask your healthcare
+Store all your medicines in